- Undergraduate Certificate Program in Computer Programming

 The Department of Information System also offers the following certifcate programs, including Advanced Information Systems, Communications and Networking, Computer Programming, Information System Security Professionals and SAP.

 Advanced Information Systems: is designed to provide an academic base for information system professionals in such specialties as systems analysis and design, data administration, and distributes data processing as well as information system management.
 The emphasis is on the study of advanced techniques and software productivity tools.
 This certificate is suitable for students who hold or expect to earn an undergraduate option other than information Systems; graduate students in business administration; or information system professional who hold a bachelor’s degree in any other field.

 Communications and Networking: is designed to prepare individuals for computer network management positions or other positions that require sophisticated knowledge of designing, installing, configuring and maintaining computer networks.
 The program includes a minimum of 5 classes (15 units).
-Download the course requirements (Words document) and the certificate application and evaluation form (Words document).
+Download the Communication and Networking course requirements in Words and the certificate application and evaluation form (Words document).

 Computer Programming: is designed to prepare individuals for entry-level computer programming positions, or other positions, that require sophisticated knowledge of computer technology.
 The program consists of 28 units including 16 units of required courses and 12 units of electives.